waitingsong/kmore/README.md

 ### Declarative Transaction

 Limitation:
-- not apply on base clase
+- not apply on base class
 - apply `AsyncFunction` only, means every result of query builder must be "await"ed
 - transaction propagation current supports only:
   - `PropagationType.REQUIRED`